juliend88/Docker/bundle-toolbox/README-EN.md

 You must indicate the type (standard or high performance ) and the size of the block volume that will be attached to your stack via the `volume_size` parameter.

 Finally , you can set a number of nodes to distribute the load.
-By default, the toolbox will be deployed on 1 instance *master* without *slave* node.
+By default, the toolbox will be deployed on 1 instance *master* and 1 *slave* node.
 At maximum, the toolbox v1 deploy on one instance *master* and 3 *slave* node.

 Press **LANCER**.